![]() |

 B) determining that the offeror will make available the necessary personnel and facilities to perform the services within the required time; and

-C) agreeing upon compensation that is fair and reasonable, taking into account the estimated value of the required services, and the scope, complexity, and nature of such services.
+C) agreeing upon compensation that is fair and reasonable, taking into account the estimated value of the required services, and the scope, complexity and nature of the services.

 A) If compensation, contract requirements, and contract documents cannot be agreed upon with the best qualified offeror, a written record stating the reasons therefore shall be placed in the file.
-The SPO shall advise such offeror of the termination of negotiations.
+The Procurement Officer shall advise the offeror of the termination of negotiations.

-B) Upon failure to negotiate a contract with the best qualified offeror, the SPO may enter into negotiations with the next most qualified offeror, and so on in that manner until an award is made or the procurement canceled.
+B) Upon failure to negotiate a contract with the best qualified offeror, the Procurement Officer may enter into negotiations with the next most qualified offeror, and so on in that manner until an award is made or the procurement canceled.

-n) Notice of Award.
 Written notice of award shall be public information and made a part of the contract file.
-The SPO shall publish the names of the responsible decision makers of the IOC, the successful vendor, a contract reference number or other identifier, and the value of the contract.
+The CPO shall publish the successful vendor, a contract reference number or other identifier, and the value of the contract.
 Publication shall be in the next available issue of the Bulletin.